• Recipes

 After 10 minutes remove the wings from the steamer and place on a cooling rack.
 Pat the wings with a paper towel to dry them completely.
 Place the rack over a sheet tray lined with parchment paper.

-Before starting the wings, maybe even the night before, make both of the sauces.
+Before starting the wings, maybe even the night before, make both spicy sauce and the teriyaki sauce.

 A few minutes before the wings are done start the spicyaki sauce.